EPCCed/archer2-data-science/README.md

 #### Examples

-Practical example code is in examples
+Practical exercise code is in the `exercises` directory.

 #### ARCHER2